Managing multiple LinkedIn accounts [updated 2022]

-To kick off the New Year 2021, we’ve updated this blog to give you the latest guidance on the nuts and bolts of creating and using multiple Chrome and LinkedIn accounts with Dux-Soup LinkedIn automation - helping you manage your multiple LinkedIn profiles effectively and efficiently.
+Fresh for 2022, Dux-Soup gives you the latest guidance on the nuts and bolts of creating and using multiple Chrome and LinkedIn accounts with Dux-Soup LinkedIn automation - helping you manage your multiple LinkedIn profiles effectively and efficiently.

 Whether you are a lead generation agency, a recruiter, a virtual assistant or just have a few LinkedIn accounts of your own, this refreshed blog is dedicated to you!

 STOP PRESS **If you don’t use Dux-Soup then you can get started with a free LinkedIn automation trial.
 Once you’ve done that learn more about how to get started with Dux-Soup by following this link.**

 To successfully run Dux-Soup for multiple clients’ lead generation activities, the following basic requirements need to be met in your setup:

 1. Can be logged into more than one LinkedIn account in Chrome at the same time

 2. Can run automated activity with Dux-Soup on each of the LinkedIn accounts